Kiffolisk/portalChestPlusPlus/README.md

 # portalChest++
 Edit Blockheads instances from rooted Android devices through ADB and /proc/

+# Building
+Typing "make" in a terminal should compile and run the program.
+If there are any build issues, please make an issue about it!

+# Requirements
+- ncurses
+- g++
+- rooted Android device
+- adb installed

 # How to:
 Run "adb devices" and check if you have only 1 device connected.
 The program gets the first device found from "adb devices".